2024 World Figure Skating Championships

-The 2024 World Figure Skating Championships were held from March 18 to 24, 2024, at the Bell Centre in Montreal, Canada.
-Sanctioned by the International Skating Union (ISU), the World Championships are considered the most prestigious event in figure skating, second only to the Olympics.
-Montreal had originally been scheduled to host the 2020 World Championships, which were cancelled due to the COVID-19 pandemic.
-The competition determined the entry quotas for each skating federation at the 2025 World Championships.
+The 2024 World Figure Skating Championships were held from 18 to 24 March at the Bell Centre in Montreal, Canada.
+Sanctioned by the International Skating Union (ISU), the World Championships are considered the most prestigious event in figure skating.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
+The competition determined the entry quotas for each skating federation to the 2025 World Championships.
 Ilia Malinin of the United States won the men's event, Kaori Sakamoto of Japan won the women's event, Deanna Stellato-Dudek and Maxime Deschamps of Canada won the pairs event, and Madison Chock and Evan Bates of the United States won the ice dance event.
+At age 40, Stellato-Dudek became the oldest woman to win a gold medal at the World Championships.

+Background

+The World Figure Skating Championships are considered the most prestigious event in figure skating.
+The 2024 World Championships were held from 18 to 24 March at the Bell Centre in Montreal, Canada.
+Montreal had originally been scheduled to host the 2020 World Championships, which were cancelled due to the COVID-19 pandemic.

 Qualification

-Based on the results of the 2023 World Championships, each ISU member nation could field one to three entries per discipline.
-Russia and Belarus were banned from participating "until further notice" due to the 2022 Russian invasion of Ukraine.
-If not listed on this table, the nation could field one entry.
+The number of entries from each nation for the 2024 World Championships was based on the results of the 2023 World Championships.
+These nations were eligible to enter more than one skater or team in the indicated disciplines.
+Skaters from Russia and Belarus were banned from participating "until further notice" due to the 2022 Russian invasion of Ukraine.